Office of the President

 Roy Costa III

-Roy Costa III is the systems administrator for the North American Meat Institute.
+Roy Costa III is the manager, systems administration for the North American Meat Institute.
 Roy previously held this position at the American Meat Institute, since arriving 2012.
 Costa handles the maintenance and security of IT systems.
 He has more than a decade's experience in maintenance, networking, security, planning and development.

 A recent transplant to the district, he earned his Bachelor of Science in Theater while studying Biochemistry at Bates College.